ilyasotkov/learning-kubernetes/labs/intro.md

 A scalable production-grade application or service running in a cloud.

+## Project goals

+- Learn to set up and administer Kubernetes clusters of any scale
+- Estabilish a smooth *declarative* workflow for deploying containerized services to Kubernetes clusters

 ## Everything as code

 In our labs, we keep our use of CLIs and GUIs to a minimum, instead looking to express **the desired state** of any external resources **in code** that can be committed to a git repository and managed with a familiar developer workflow, like [git-flow](/) or [GitHub Flow](/).